ms0/docs/README.md

 math.pdf is the unabridged math supplement to Network Security: Private Communication in a Public World

+quantum.odp is a nontechnical slideshow on quantum computing

 secretsharing.html is a slightly interactive tutorial slide show on secret sharing